freak2geek/simpletasks-webpack/README.md

 ### Cache

 Cache for Webpack is also enabled to speed up cold and incremental building.
 Besides, development mode won't include any node modules included on the app code, those will be provided by Meteor cache mechanisms which are better in this sense.
 This speeds up the development experience, Webpack will get few ms to recompile just the app code, not thrid part dependencies, and then Meteor reacts for rebuilding fast with all other modules already cached.
+In production mode, everything app and third-part packages gets compiled by Webpack.

 ## Downsides